AkshayKumar2510/mail-sending/README.md

+A Go based project to send monthly email to defined destinations after querying the mongoDB and providing details of "available tokens" for each user.

 SSM to read client and email in dev/stage/prod

 Verify email identity in SES

 Need variables:

 FROM : from email id "root@imfo.se"

 SSM_PATH : containing json

 `{
 "org1": {
 "to": "abc@gmail.com, def@gmail.com",